JingyiChris/exSEEK/README.md

 exseek.py quality_control -d example
 ```
 > **Note:**
-> * The detailed results for each sample are in folder `example_data/output/example/fastqc`.
+> * The detailed results for each sample are in folder `example_data/output/example/fastqc/`.
-> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary`.
+> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary/fastqc_data/multiqc_fastqc.txt`.

 #### Remove adapter
+exSEEK removes reads adaptor with cutadapt software.
+You can change the adaptor sequences in `example_data/config/example.yaml` file.

 ```bash
 exseek.py cutadapt -d example
 ```
 > **Note:**
-> * Make sure that you have added your adaptor information in `example_data/config/example.yaml` file.
+> * You can change the additional parameters for cutadapt in `example_data/config/default_config.yaml` file.
 > * You can check the adaptor revmoval summary with `example_data/output/example/summary/cutadapt.txt` file.

 #### Quality control \(after adapter removal\)
 ```bash
 exseek.py quality_control_clean -d example
 ```
+> **Note:**
+> * The detailed results for each sample are in folder `example_data/output/example/fastqc_clean/`.
+> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary/fastqc_clean_data/multiqc_fastqc.txt`.

 #### Update sequential mapping order
 The default mapping order is set as `rna_types` variable in `config/default_config.yaml`:
 ```yaml
 rna_types: [rRNA, lncRNA, miRNA, mRNA, piRNA, snoRNA,